genterist/openMRS-Security/Capstone/FINAL.md

 2. Java zero day

    a.
 Descriptions : with no account, attacker exploited Java server zero day vulnerability to create a backdoor.
 Exploit has to be performed on the computer that hosts OpenMRS.
 Because this may not directly create any OpenMRS log, it may take a while to be fully identified.
-The only work around is to reinstall java JRE and install host intrusion prevention system with ability to monitor changes to JRE files, and even JRE real time processes.
+The only work around is to re-install java JRE and install host intrusion prevention system with ability to monitor changes to JRE files, and even JRE real time processes.

    b.
 Tools: strace, ltrace, ADA, other reverse engineer tools, other ROP tools, ...